-Since early 2022 the CTA has been consulting with traders and property owners in the Centre on the potential introduction of a Special Rate and Charge.
+Since early 2022 the CTA has been consulting with traders and property owners in the Centre on the potential introduction of a Special Rate and Charge, and in August 2022 wrote to Council requesting a Special Rate and Charge be declared (Attachment 1).

 As part of this proposal the CTA has prepared a Business and Marketing Plan 2022-2027 and a summary document to explain the CTA operations and what the proposed Special Rate and Charge would be used for.
 Attachments 2 and 3.
+A map of the proposed levy area is presented in Attachment 4.